 labels and cards, what does WordPerfect consider to be a "page"?

-[Note that "label" as used here
+[Note that "label" as used here can mean

 Users frequently ask:

 "When I print, why do I get 10 pages

 of labels with one label on each page, instead of one page with 10

 with Format, Labels (generally when in a new, empty document window),